-If you bought tax-free things online, in another state, or in a foreign country, you may owe use tax.
+If you bought tax-free items online, in another state, or in a foreign country, you may owe use tax.

 Use tax applies to out-of-state purchases made by: